 Michael Gove was born in Edinburgh in 1967 and brought up in Aberdeen.
 Educated in England and Scotland, in the state and independent sectors, he is passionately committed to raising standards in state schools and helping children from less privileged backgrounds to maximise their potential.

-Michael is married to Sarah Vine, who is a columnist at The Daily Mail, and they have one daughter, Beatrice, and a son, William, who was born at Frimley Park Hospital in November 2004.
+Michael was married to Sarah Vine, who is a columnist at The Daily Mail, and they have one daughter, Beatrice, and a son, William, who was born at Frimley Park Hospital in November 2004.

 Michael's parents live in Aberdeen.
 His father ran a fish-processing business and his mother was a lab assistant at Aberdeen University before working at Aberdeen School for the Deaf.
-Sarah's mother was brought up in Farnborough and Sarah's father was brought up in Farnham.

 Michael has been a journalist since he left university, working for local and national newspapers, radio and TV.
 He has reported on issues as diverse as EU corruption in Brussels and the threat to small businesses from red tape as well as championing the victims of crime.